Eltham: Description and location

 Eltham is devoid of any major water features, although the River Thames is approximately 2 km away from Eltham's northern limits.
-The most prominent body of water is the River Quaggy which runs to the south-west of Eltham and joins the River Ravensbourne at Lewisham.
-The Quaggy receives additional water from a tributary named Little Quaggy, flowing from the lake of The Tarn in Mottingham, and feeds the wetlands in Sutcliffe Park.
+The most prominent body of water is the River Quaggy which runs to the south-west of Eltham feeding the wetlands in Sutcliffe Park before joining the River Ravensbourne at Lewisham.
+The Quaggy receives additional water from a tributary named Little Quaggy which flows through the lake of The Tarn in Mottingham.
 The only other significant watercourse is the River Shuttle, which rises in Avery Hill Park and flows east to join the River Cray.